jennahgosciak/adaptive_conjoint/README.md

 > [!NOTE]
 > Currently the code to replicate all the simulations in Appendix D are commented out
-> because they take a long time to run, and we have saved the intermediate results from
+> because they take a long time to run and we have saved the intermediate results from
 > those simulations in the `data/simulation-data/` directory.
 If you _really_ want to
 > re-run the simulations, uncomment the relevant lines in `code/main.R`.